expo/expo/docs/pages/build-reference/infrastructure.md

 > **Note:**
 >
-> - If you have a bare workflow project: your build is going to use the `default` image unless you provide `image` in **eas.json**.
+> If you do not provide `image` in **eas.json** your build is going to use `default` image, but in some cases, we are selecting a more appropriate image based on SDK version or react-native version.
+You can check what image is used for a build in the "Spin up build environment" build logs section.
-> - If you have a managed workflow project: your build is going to use an automatically chosen image, unless you provide `image` in **eas.json**.

 ## Android build server configurations